Skip to content

 Default module for Open MPI

-The Open MPI modules have a default loaded following the command module load openmpi which is openmpi/3.0.0-gcc.
+The Open MPI modules have a default loaded following the command module load openmpi which is openmpi/5.0.3-gcc-12.2.0.
 This default module is specific to the GCC compiler suite and so to access an MPI implementation compatible with a different compiler suite a specific module name must be specified.

 To build a program using MPI it is necessary for the compiler and linker to be able to find the header and library files.
 As a convenience, the MPI environment provides wrapper scripts to the compiler, each of which sets the appropriate flags for the compiler.
 The name of each wrapper script depends on the implementation and the target compiler.